-Pierre Mansour joined the buying team in 2003 and took up the position of Buying Manager in late 2013.
-He was promoted to the position of Head of Buying in 2017.
-He is responsible for buying wine from Spain, Champagne, sherry and Lebanon.
+Pierre Mansour joined the buying team in 2003 and was promoted to the position of Head of Buying in 2017.
+He is responsible for Spain and Lebanon.

 How did you get into wine?

 I'm the eldest son of three, and was the only one who didn't know what he wanted to do through school and university.
 I did a degree in French, which left things fairly open.
 I enjoyed drinking wine at university, and at the same time, my father and his best friend really got into wine - they were buying top-end Claret and things like that.
 Anyway, one evening we went to a restaurant where you could bring your own wine, and I had this glass of wine in front of me.
 Every time I picked it up, I got a different smell.
 This fascinated me, and I wondered what was it that made this wine much more interesting than all those Bulgarian cabernets I'd been drinking at university.
 It turned out the wine was Léoville Las-Cases 1982.

 My dad's best mate invited me to Christie's auction house in London.
 There, I met the wine writer Steven Spurrier, and he encouraged me to go on a Christie's wine course.
 I needed to get a job in the next few months, and the course completely blew me away.
 We tasted eight wines, with some great speakers, like [Burgundy expert] Clive Coates.
 I knew that to be successful in my career, I'd have to do something I loved.

 Where was your first job?